StanfordBioinformatics/Hummingbird/src/Hummingbird/Azure/README.md

 # Hummingbird on Azure Batch

+## Prerequisites
+1. You will need an [Azure Subscription](https://portal.azure.com/) to deploy Cromwell on Azure.
+2. You must have the proper [Azure role assignments](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) to deploy Cromwell on Azure.
+To check your current role assignments, please follow [these instructions](https://docs.microsoft.com/en-us/azure/role-based-access-control/check-access).
+You must have one of the following combinations of [role assignments](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles):
+   1. `Owner` of the subscription<br/>
+   2. `Contributor` and `User Access Administrator` of the subscription
+   3. `Owner` of the resource group. *Note: this level of access will result in a warning during deployment, and will not use the latest VM pricing data.</i>  [Learn more](/docs/troubleshooting-guide.md/#How-are-Batch-VMs-selected-to-run-tasks-in-a-workflow?).
+Also, you must specify the resource group name during deployment with this level of access (see below).*
+   4. Note: if you only have `Service Administrator` as a role assignment, please assign yourself as `Owner` of the subscription.
+3. Install the [Azure Command Line Interface (az cli)](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest), a command line experience for managing Azure resources.
+4. Run `az login` to authenticate with Azure.

 For jobs specified using Azure, Hummingbird will launch jobs using Azure Batch.
 You will need to prepare for a customized Docker Image including the Azure CLI for your applications.
 This tutorial will include the instructions and preparation steps for your jobs.

 ## Build your Docker image
 This repository provides a sample `Dockerfile` and a `fetch_and_run.sh` script to help you create the customized Docker image.
 We will go through line by line for each step.